 UCSB Library Special Research Collections (SRC) offers limited research appointments in SRC’s Reading Room for UCSB faculty and graduate students to access on-site SRC materials that are not available online and non-circulating materials from the Main Library and Music Library that are not available via the pickup and mailing service.
 UCSB Library remains closed for general walk-in use.
 For instructions on how to request an appointment, please see this page.

-The Library has a limited number of individual rooms available to Teaching Assistants, in order to facilitate their online instruction.
+The Library has a limited number of individual rooms available to graduate students, in order to facilitate their online instruction or research.
 Rooms can be booked at this link.

 Pickup and Mailing Service